Registan Square in Samarkand

 How many days are required for Samarkand?

-However, if you are a tourist who likes to tick off the bucket list items and who does not like to waste time, then 2 to 3 days is more than enough to explore and see Samarkand.
+However, if you are a tourist who likes to tick off the bucket list items and does not like to waste time, then 2 to 3 days is more than enough to explore and see Samarkand.

-How to get to Samarkand?
+How to Get to Samarkand?

 By Air